Deploying my website

 Desperately rolling the log myself

-Returning to the CADDY_DATE_STRING ENV and log rotation.
+ENV and log rotation.
 There are very well established tools for the rotation of logs, for example logrotate.
 But the last two or three times I tried something with it I was too dense — or their man page too terse for me — to comprehend it.
 Caddy is capable of rolling its logs on its own, but only based on file size, not based on time.
 If you read the previous blog post or — even crazier — the privacy notice, you'll know that I log your IP address, but that I am going to delete it within 24 hours.
 Therefore I have to have log rotation.
 I decided to roll my own.
-The filename of the log contains the date, which will be set through the ENV.
+The filename of the log contains the date, which is set through the ENV.
 Next day → new date → new filename → new log file, easy — well, almost.

 Good, the log is rotating now, I'm done.
 No, wait, there was a reason for all that, I still have to anonymize the log from the day before.
 In addition to getting the current date, the script also gets the date from one day earlier.
 Then put the known fixed parts of the file path and filename together with yesterday's date and pipe that through a tool to replace the IP addresses with UUIDs, write the anonymized version to another place, then delete the old log.
-I'm sure people more familiar with the linux ecosystem could do the replacing with awk, sed or whatever scripting language, I wrote a little something to be compiled to a binary instead, called it log-anonymizer — creative, right?
-This is what the monstrosity looks like.
+I'm sure people more familiar with the linux ecosystem could do the replacing with awk, sed or whatever scripting language, I wrote a little something to be compiled to a binary instead, called it log-anonymizer

 #! /bin/bash -e